knexator/blog/_time_genres/tenet.md

 ### [Chiasm](https://store.steampowered.com/app/1556550/Chiasm/) by Tim Fowers

 Short puzzle game about reversing the time flow of yourself and other objects.
-The game uses the [Past Clones](/time-genres/past-clones) model, but the Tenet flavor removes most of the usual fiddliness.
+The game uses the [Record Clones](/time-genres/record-clones) model, but the Tenet flavor removes most of the usual fiddliness.
 It also has some [Spicy Undo](/time-genres/spicy-undo), with boxes immune to time-reversal.
 The logic is simple, consistent, and interesting, and the levels are perfectly crafted to showcase all the interesting consequences of the time travel model.
 Highly recommended.